-On November 21st at 2 p.m., Room & Board will host a literary salon featuring experimental authors Hannes Bajohr and Rena J. Mosteirin.
-Hannes and Rena will read from their recent volumes of digital poetry, published in Counterpath Press’ “Using Electricity” series.
-They will be introduced by series editor and electronic poet Nick Montfort.
+On November 21st at 2 p.m., Room & Board hosted a literary salon featuring experimental authors Hannes Bajohr and Rena J. Mosteirin.
+Hannes and Rena read from their recent volumes of digital poetry, published in Counterpath Press’ “Using Electricity” series.
+They were introduced by series editor and electronic poet Nick Montfort.

 Hannes’ Blanks: Word Processing collects poetry made by a whole range of digital operations and uses anything from the works of Kafka and management bibles to sex advice columns and climate reports as corpora to be processed.

 Rena’s Experiment 116 is a creative deformance of Shakespeare’s Sonnet 116 using automatic machine translation.
 The poems begin in their original Shakespearean English and are then moved to another language, then another, then perhaps a third, and then back to English.
 In this way, the poem moves, the poem lives; it is reincarnated, reproduced, misunderstood, and mistaken.

 Rena J. Mosteirin is the co-author of Moonbit (punctum books, 2019) an academic and poetic exploration of the Apollo 11 guidance computer code.
 Her novella Nick Trail’s Thumb (Kore Press, 2008) won the Kore Press Short Fiction Award, judged by Lydia Davis.
 Her chapbook Half-Fabulous Whales (Little Dipper, 2019) explores Moby Dick through erasure poetry.
 Her new book, Experiment 116, takes Shakespeare’s Sonnet 116 through all the languages in Google translate (in pairs and trios) to create new variations of this beloved poem in a radically defamiliarized English.